 About this property

-Located in the bucolic setting of Hudson View Gardens, this charming and spacious 4 1/2 room apartment awaits you.
-It retains many of the original details including the kitchen cabinets, butcher block counter and the Murphy bed area presently outfitted with shelving for your books or photographs.
-Featuring two large bedrooms, one with a river and bridge view, an eating area with room for at least 6 and a comfortable living room in which to relax at the end of a busy day.
-Seven closets, one double deep, make your storage needs less burdensome.
+Come revisit this charming and spacious 4 1/2 room apartment located in Hudson View Gardens which was recently updated; bedroom floors were refinished and the bathtub was re-glazed.
+Still It retains many of the original details including the kitchen cabinets, butcher block counter and the Murphy bed area presently outfitted with shelving for your books or photographs.
+With two large bedrooms, one with a river and bridge view, an eating area with room for at least 6 and a sizeable living room, this spacious,affordable home is a rare Manhattan find.
+Seven closets, one of which is “double deep,” solve any urban dweller storage needs.
 Although a first floor apartment due to its East and West exposures, light follows you throughout the day.
 In addition to the monthly Maintenance of $1,137, there is a permanent monthly assessment of $175.53.

 CO-OP FEATURES: Stunning Hudson View Gardens, designed by renowned architect George Frederick Pelham, has 4 acres of beautiful plantings and gorgeous flowering trees along its Tudor style exterior.
 The terraced gardens overlooking the private drive are lined with cascading plants and tall gingko trees.
 It has a classic English sitting rose garden, beautiful all year long with evergreen trees and shrubs, a private picnic terrace overlooking the river, a newly upgraded children’s playground, as well as mail delivery to your apartment, central package delivery room, live-in super, on-site management and 24 hour security.
 Fee services include parking exclusively for residents (which can also be used by guests), central laundry room, bicycle room, basement storage room, a gym and a licensed on-site pre-school exclusively for residents.
 The Lounge is used for music, arts, and cultural events, as well as classes, and can be rented for private parties.
 The Co-op 1BR penthouse apartment (which used to be the building’s radio station!) can be rented for guests.